 - I fax it to the Internal Revenue Service.

-- The IRS typically provides the EIN in approximately one week.
+- The IRS typically provides the EIN in approximately one week (though this time has been extended unpredictably during the COVID pandemic).

 Dana H. Shultz, Attorney at Law +1 510-547-0545 dana [at] danashultz [dot] com